hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/11-minimizers.md

 * $L$ takes $n$ floating-point numbers as input, which can be thought of as an $n$-dimensional space of real numbers.
 This number of parameters $n$ may be hundreds or thousands (or more).
 * $L$ returns $1$ floating-point number as output. $1$-dimensional real numbers are strictly ordered, which is what makes it possible to say that some value of loss is better than another.
 (In practice, this means that if we want to optimize two quantities, such as signal strength and background rejection in a HEP analysis, we have to put them both on the same scale: how much signal can we afford to lose to reject enough background?
 If we're running a bank, how much credit card fraud are we willing to ignore to avoid annoying card-holders with too many alerts?
 All loss problems have to become $1$-dimensional.)
 * $L$ is continuous and differentiable at every point (even if the definition of the derivative seems artificial in some cases).
 * $L$ may be very noisy and will have many local minima.
-Unless the neural network architecture is trivial, $L$ _will_ have non-unique global minima because of symmetries.
+Unless the neural network architecture is trivial, $L$ will at least have non-unique global minima because of symmetries.
 * $L$ is bounded below.
 Its output doesn't, for instance, limit to $-\infty$ as some combination of its input parameters limit to $\infty$ or some divergent point.
 At least the global minima _exist_.

 +++